Back Pain Treatment

 Biofeedback: If lower back pain is related to muscle tension or spasm, biofeedback can be effective for lessening pain intensity, decreasing drug use, and improving quality of life.
 Biofeedback may help you train your muscles to respond better to stress or movement.

 Exercise methods: The Alexander Technique, Pilates, and the Feldendkrais Method are all specialized forms of body work that help you learn to move in a more coordinated, flexible, and graceful manner.
 They may help you become more aware of your movements and may help relieve stress.
 Some of the postures of yoga may help diminish low back pain, improve flexibility, strength, and sense of balance.
 Yoga is also good for stress reduction and can help with the psychological aspects of pain.
+Core exercises strengthen the muscles that support the back and help reduce pain.
 These non-medical and conservative therapies empower patients.
 This empowerment with a self-help plan may reduce feelings of helplessness and pain separate from any effect on body tissues and structures.
 More research is needed to see how these exercise techniques affect back pain.

 Aquatic therapy: Aquatic therapy and exercise can also improve flexibility and decrease pain for some people with chronic low back problems.
 It is especially beneficial for those patients who cannot tolerate land-based physical therapy.This is because the unique properties of water often make it a safe environment for exercising a sore back, providing gentle resistance, comfort, and relaxation.
 Fear of pain associated with movement is a major limiting factor for rehabilitation and exercises therapy.
 The support and warmth of the water enables a person to gradually introduce daily exercise into their treatment.